Saul-Mirone/prosemirror-adapter/README.md

 ## Contributing

 PR welcome!
-Follow our [contribution guide](/CONTRIBUTING.md) to learn how to contribute to milkdown.
+Follow our [contribution guide](/CONTRIBUTING.md) to learn how to contribute to prosemirror-adapter.

 ## License